ScottSnyder11/LearnPython2017/Uncle Barnie's Car Inventory/Work/readme.md

-### Please create a directory with your last name, an underscore, and first name.
+#### Please do the following:

-#### IE: If your name is John Smith then your directory would be called Smith_John
+    1. Create your lastname_firstname directory

-#### Inside this directory you can organize your notes, tests, assignments.
+    2. Inside that directory create three more Notes, Tests, Assignments.

-#### Make three more directories inside here named Notes, Tests, Assignments.
+This is just a guideline.
+Please organize your additional files as you see fit inside these three.